gokcenkarasu/FilenetWorkload/README.md

 To enable the function you need to define deatils part of pods.
 I will give you exaple for CPE pod.

+First, you have to set limit varaibles to limit each pods.
+Then set  auto_scalaing > enabled = true and your min and max autoscale size.
+Finally you should set target_cpu_utilization_percentage for what is your trigger for new pod.

 ```yaml
 ecm_configuration:
     cpe: